 Eligibility; Plan Limits.
 All full-time and part-time officers, employees, non-employee directors and consultants are eligible to participate in the 2020 Plan, subject to the discretion of the administrator.
-As of April 1, 2022, approximately 68 individuals would be eligible to participate in the 2020 Plan, which includes four executive officers, 64 employees who are not executive officers and five non-employee directors.
+As of April 7, 2023, approximately 63 individuals would be eligible to participate in the 2020 Plan, which includes three executive officers, 60 employees who are not executive officers, five non-employee directors and zero consultants.
 There are certain limits on the number of awards that may be granted under the 2020 Plan.
-For example, no more than 9,380,000 shares may be granted in the form of incentive share options.
+For example, no more than 6,500,000 shares may be granted in the form of incentive share options.